-An equally shocking result was then bottom-of-the-league Sunderland’s 2-1 win over Chelsea at Stamford Bridge back in April 2014, bringing Jose Mourinho‘s 78-game home unbeaten run with the Blues to an unceremonious end — all despite Samuel Eto’o firing the west Londoners into the lead after just 12 minutes.
+Back in April 2014, bottom-of-the-league Sunderland beat Chelsea 2-1 at Stamford Bridge, bringing Jose Mourinho’s 78-game home unbeaten run with the Blues to an unceremonious end — all despite Samuel Eto’o firing the west Londoners into the lead after just 12 minutes.

 Having looked dead and buried, that win over Chelsea kick-started a remarkable four-game winning streak from the Black Cats, lifting them from 20th in week 34 to 14th by the season’s end.

-So, where are Gus Poyet’s rag-tag band of miracle workers now?
+But where are Gus Poyet’s rag-tag band of miracle workers from 2014 now?
 Read on to find out.

 Mannone was fantastic during the 2013/14 season, playing a key role in keeping Sunderland up and earning both Supporters’ Player of the Year and official Player of the Year awards.
 However, the following season saw a drastic loss of form and confidence, culminating in a horrorshow performance in Sunderland’s 8-0 defeat at Southampton.

 The Italian was replaced in the starting XI by Costel Pantilimon and despite the odd flurry of performances, he never really won his place back, departing for Reading in July 2017.

 Mannone’s most successful spell since then was on loan at Minnesota United, where he won the MLS Goalkeeper of the Year Award and earned a place in the MLS Best XI for 2019 having kept 11 clean sheets in 35 appearances for the Loons.
 Another loan spell with Esbjerg followed in 2020 before Mannone left Reading permanently, joining Monaco where he is currently a backup goalkeeper.